-And if you’re looking for lots more recommendations for Athens, check out my complete 3 day city guide!
+And if you’re looking for lots more recommendations for your Athens itinerary, check out my complete 3 day city guide!

 Day 2: Off to Santorini

 The beautiful basic bitch of Greece is definitely Santorini.
 And you know what?
 She’s popular for a reason – she’s gorgeous and fun, even for solo travelers.
-Head to Santorini from Athens in the morning (I suggest flying to save time) so you start your day off here, as the flight is quite short.
+Head to Santorini from Athens in the morning (I suggest flying to save time, though you can book a ferry on FerryHopper if you prefer) so you start your day off here, as the flight is quite short.

 On your first morning of this Santorini 2 day itinerary, lunch with a view in Oia on the northern end of Santorini is a good way to settle in.
 It’s really popular for sunset but that means it’s insanely crowded, so the daytime is more chill.

-Ammoudi Fish Tavern has great seafood and beautiful views right on the water in Oia – be sure to book ahead!
+Ammoudi Fish Tavern has great seafood and beautiful views right on the water in Oia—be sure to book ahead as it’s popular!
 Wander off the meal around the charming little streets and boutiques here before heading back to Fira.